RaphaelIT7/gmod-holylib-wiki/site/pages/modules/holylib/hooks/holylib_getgmodtags.md

 <function name="HolyLib:GetGModTags" parent="" type="hook">
 	<description>
 		This hook is called when Gmod is updating it's servertags.<br>
-		You can override the servertags freely by simply returning the new string.
+		You can override the servertags freely by simply returning the new string .
 	</description>
 	<realm>Server</realm>
 	<rets>